The Story Behind Dawn of a New Life

 This hanbok dress would be your average hanbok.
 However, you can see the army details in it.
 With the patches and the waist pack, it’s styled like you could see it in the military uniforms.
 The patches break the seriousness of the dress and give it a more fun vibe.
 The dress can be worn by itself, but pairing it with pants it will give a more edgy feeling.

 This top represents the invisible veil of the Koreans and the middle part of the top is the actual border the government created.
 The top is perfect if you still want to be cool and fresh, but you’ll be still covered up.
-It can be worn with anything, with skirts, pants, and shorts.
+It can be worn with skirts, pants, and shorts.

 We’d love to hear your thoughts on the theme of this collection.
 Please, share away!